Managing environmental and social risk

 Sustainability in direct operations

 The environmental impacts from our direct operations predominantly relate to the resources we consume in our offices, data centres, and from our air travel.
-At Macquarie, we seek to manage these impacts by monitoring and reducing resource use, maintaining carbon neutrality, improving the sustainability of our supply chain and occupying and creating innovative and sustainable workplaces.
+At Macquarie, we seek to manage these impacts by monitoring and reducing resource use, maintaining carbon neutrality, improving the sustainability of our supply chain and occupying and creating innovative and sustainable workplaces, through the implementation of our Environmental Management Plan.

 Our steps to reduce resource consumption include energy efficiency measures, data centre virtualisation, waste recycling and water management programs across our global operations.